prisma/prisma-examples/typescript/rest-nextjs-api-routes/README.md

 ### 4. Use the updated Prisma Client in your application code

 You can now use your `PrismaClient` instance to perform operations against the new `Profile` table.
+Those operations can be used to implement a new route in the REST API, e.g. `/api/profile`.

-Here are some examples:
+Here are some examples for some Prisma Client operations:

 #### Create a new profile for an existing user